Willem Nieupoort: Career

 After the treaty had been concluded Nieupoort remained behind in England as ambassador to the Commonwealth.
-His special mission was to negotiate a commercial treaty, a maritime treaty to protect neutral shipping in time of war, and to try and repeal, or at least mitigate, the Navifation Act of 1651.
+His special mission was to negotiate a commercial treaty, a maritime treaty to protect neutral shipping in time of war, and to try and repeal, or at least mitigate, the Navigation Act 1651.
 He did not succeed.
 In the matter of what has become known as the Second Northern War, in which the Dutch Republic tried to maintain the balance of power in the Baltic area, usually siding with Sweden's opponents, especially Denmark, it was Nieupoort's role to manage the Commonwealth, which had a predilection for the Swedish side.
 He was successful in keeping the Commonwealth out of the war "on the wrong side" for the Dutch.

 After the Restoration of king Charles II of England Nieupoort was recalled by the States-General, as he was deemed to be persona non grata with Charles.
 He took up his political work in the Republic again.
 He was not employed in the negotiations of the Treaty of Breda (1667) after the Second Anglo-Dutch War (unlike his colleagues Beverningh and Jongestall).

 After the murder of Johan and Cornelis de Witt in August 1672, he was attacked by an Orangist mob in Schiedam and imprisoned, because of his States-Party affiliation.
 Later, the new stadtholder, William III of Orange relieved him of all his political offices in the ensuing political purge.